chisaramai/connect4/README.md

 # connect4
-implemenation of connect4 in haskell with tui
+implemenation of connect4 in haskell with a tui